-I am a person-centred counsellor offering a safe place for people to talk through any difficulties they may have.
+I offer a safe place for people to talk through any difficulties they may have.

 I am a BACP Registered Counsellor, qualified in 2006 with a Higher National Diploma in Counselling, accredited by the BACP and awarded by the University of Brighton.
 Over the years I have attended many workshops that have informed my practice and consequently keep my knowledge current.
 I am a member of the British Association for Counselling and Psychotherapy (BACP) and I abide by the guidelines set out in the Ethical Framework for the Counselling Professions.